sourceduty/Process/README.md

 > "*Custom modelled process tools are very useful.*"

-> "The supersystem level emcompasses the overall architecture of a every system, including the relationships between different process architectures.
-This level ensures that all of the systems work together cohesively."
+> "*The supersystem level emcompasses the overall architecture of a every system, including the relationships between different process architectures.
+This level ensures that all of the systems work together cohesively.*"

 #